progit/progit/pl/05-distributed-git/01-chapter5.markdown

 <!-- Figure 5-12.
 Jessica’s initial commit history. -->

-Jest gotowa do wypchnięcia swoich zmian, ale dostaje wiadomość email od Josie, że gałąź z pierwszymi zmianami została już udostępniona na serwerze jako `featureBee`.
+Jest gotowa do wypchnięcia swoich zmian, ale dostaje wiadomość e-mail od Josie, że gałąź z pierwszymi zmianami została już udostępniona na serwerze jako `featureBee`.
 Jessica najpierw musi połączyć te zmiany ze swoimi, zanim będzie mogła wysłać je na serwer.
 Może więc pobrać zmiany Jose za pomocą komendy `git fetch`:

 <!-- She’s ready to push up her work, but gets an e-mail from Josie that a branch with some initial work on it was already pushed to the server as `featureBee`.
 Jessica first needs to merge those changes in with her own before she can push to the server.
 She can then fetch Josie’s changes down with `git fetch`: -->